-In the early days of our ministry, the Hunk and I would often travel and stay in many places in Asia and throughout New Zealand.
+In the early days of our ministry, my husband Malcolm (aka ‘the Hunk’) and I would often travel and stay in many places in Asia and throughout New Zealand.
 It seemed that no matter where we were, my intrepid husband could sail through any situation, but it was a different story for me.

 - Staying in a place in Asia where strange spirits were worshipped?
 I would encounter them in my dreams.